 In the past, strategic breeding was more important to people.
 The earliest reasons might have included an "evolutionary" purpose, to make strong, healthy people (no inbreeding).
 Then somehow inbreeding became desired (Royal blood, Jews, KKK, etc.).
 The desire for keeping the family DNA in the mix seemed really important to them.
 Is that still important today?
 I still get a thrill seeing the mixed DNA of my wife and I run around the house, so I know the natural instinct is still there, but I also know that I could love an adopted child just as much, and would be just as happy, proud and honored to raise them to become great people.
 In this way infertile couples can participate in the joyful institutions of parenting and marriage.
 But from this perspective, one could understand why gay couples feel that they also can be married and raise children, even under the traditional definition of marriage.

 Since dismantling this topic down to its basic foundations, I now believe the definition of marriage DOES actually need some renovating, taking into consideration some modern understandings about individual rights, self worth, love, sexuality, emotional health, respect, freedom, race and family.
 These changes include restoring some of the traditional framework from the past, while completely removing the ridiculous and tacky ideas that we should be voting about private and personal relationships and the idea that we need a license for relationships!
-Read up on the history of the marriage licence.
-It will sicken anyone who's not a complete racist.
+Read up on the history of the marriage license.
+It will sicken you.

 Here are my ideas: